 Students completing a BS degree must also take Quantitative and Statistical Methods in Psychology, and an advanced research course (Cognitive Psychology Laboratory or Social Psychology Laboratory).

 Students may participate in community-based internship experiences at settings such as Suicide Prevention Services, Sexual Assault Response Network of Central Ohio, Northwest Counseling Services, the American Red Cross, Goodwill of Columbus, COSI, the Student Wellness Center and Northwestern Mutual Financial Services.
-Students completing internships are able to earn academic credit for the experience.

 The Department of Psychology offers unique and challenging opportunities for Honors students.
 There are over 10 psychology Honors courses at both introductory and advanced levels.
 Students also may choose to design and implement their own research project via the Honors thesis track.

 Many psychology majors are also involved in Ohio State’s Scholars programs, and students in the Health Sciences Scholars, Mount Leadership Society, Sport and Wellness Scholars, and International Affairs Scholars programs often choose psychology as a major.

 Students can become involved in faculty research labs as early as their freshman year.
 Psychology faculty and graduate students offer over 50 research opportunities for interested students.
 Each year, 600–700 students earn course credit for research experience through the Undergraduate Research in Psychology course.
 Students may present a poster of their research at the annual Psychology Research Colloquium, the Denman Research Forum, or can travel to a regional, national or international conference.